 While Bitcoin is, of course, the daddy of all cryptocurrencies, with the widest name recognition and the largest market cap by far, a strong case can be made that it is no longer the most influential crypto network.
-That honor now probably goes to Ethereum.
+That honour now probably goes to Ethereum.

 If you look backwards, then yes, the popularity and influence of Bitcoin cannot be questioned, but if you look forwards it faces significant challenges in many ways, including both in terms of adoption and how governments and central banks react to the threat it represents to the existing order.
 The prospects for the second largest cryptocurrency network, Ethereum (ETH), however, are somewhat clearer, and the massive number of potential uses for Ethereum make it arguably the more “influential” of the two going forward.

 Ethereum is an open source blockchain network, meaning that it is a public computer network of blocks of records, joined in a chain and secured by cryptography.
-(I will assume at this point that you have at least a working knowledge of what a blockchain is, but if you are looking for a more detailed explanation, you can check out this explanation.)
-The Ethereum network is the base on which many other networks are built, and it is especially useful in the context of smart contracts, exchanges, and NFTs.
+(I will assume at this point that you have at least a working knowledge of what a blockchain is, but if you are looking for a more detailed explanation, you can check out the education section) The Ethereum network is the base on which many other networks are built, and it is especially useful in the context of smart contracts, exchanges, and NFTs.

 The White Paper that laid out the Ethereum network was published late in 2013, and was authored by Vitalik Buterin, so he is usually said to be the creator of Ethereum.
 However, while Buterin conceived of the idea and did the initial work, it took several collaborators to bring the idea to fruition.
 Gavin Wood, Charles Hoskinson, Amir Chetrit, Anthony Di Iorio, Jeffrey Wilcke, Joseph Lubin, and Mihai Alisie all played a part as well as Buterin, and they are all usually recognized as cofounders of Ethereum.